investindex/Advanced/README.md

 ### Introduction to options

 Before explaining what options are, I think it will be useful to describe why we would consider using them.
+Options can be used to increase leverage on a position, to hedge the risk of an existing position, and to establish complex risk profiles.
+You can even use options to bet that [volatility will be lower](https://www.investopedia.com/terms/i/ironcondor.asp) than the market expects.
+This isn't a bet you can make by purchasing or selling the security itself.

 In the section on risk, we [discussed](https://github.com/investindex/Risk#two-broad-types-of-risk) the distinction between compensated and uncompensated risk.
 And in the section on building a stock portfolio, we [discussed](https://github.com/investindex/Portfolio#moving-beyond-market-cap-weighting) how to systematically invest in riskier stocks in order to increase our expected return.
 This is a way of taking compensated risk, which is the kind of risk we want.
 But how could we take even more compensated risk than owning stock funds — which are already quite volatile — with the hope of greater long-term returns?
 Buying stock is a bet that the stock portfolio will have positive returns, and buying options is a way to make a more extreme bet that those shares will have positive returns.
 This is a form of [leverage](https://www.investopedia.com/terms/l/leverage.asp): a correct prediction can yield much greater gains, and an incorrect one can cause large losses.

 So what is an option?
 It’s a contract between you and another person, who is called the "counterparty" because they’re taking the other side of the trade.
 The value of the contract is based partly on the value of an underlying security, like an ETF.
 There are different types of options, but we’ll focus on only one type, a call option.
 We’ll make up an ETF with the ticker “XY”.
 If we buy a call option on XY, the contract would provide us with certain rights.